mdnh42/AlgorithmAndProblemSolving/Readme.md

 # Week 01 Introduction to Graph Algorithm
 # Module: 01 Introduction to Algorithm and Graph Theory
 ## What is Algorithm?
-a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
+A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.

 ## Introduction to Graphs: Node and Edge
    What is Graph?
    Graph algorithms are a set of instructions that traverse (visits nodes of a) graph.
 Some algorithms are used to find a specific node or the path between two given nodes.
 ![](https://media.geeksforgeeks.org/wp-content/uploads/20200630111809/graph18.jpg)

     Components of a Graph
         Vertices/Nodes: Vertices are the fundamental units of the graph.
 Sometimes, vertices are also known as vertex or nodes.
 Every node/vertex can be labeled or unlabelled.

     Edges: Edges are drawn or used to connect two nodes of the graph.
 It can be ordered pair of nodes in a directed graph.
 Edges can connect any two nodes in any possible way.
 There are no rules.
 Sometimes, edges are also known as arcs.
 Every edge can be labeled/unlabelled.